About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-I'd been a little worried that I hadn't practiced QUITE enough right before the test, since earlier this week I'd opted instead to go backpacking in Grand Canyon for four days with one of my friends from the team.
-She's a volunteer for the Park Service and had an opportunity to hike the South Bass Trail to check some archaeological and historical sites for the Park.
+I'd been a little worried that I hadn't practiced quite enough right before the test, since earlier this week I'd opted instead to go backpacking in Grand Canyon for four days with one of my friends from the team.
+She's a volunteer for the Park Service and had an opportunity to hike the South Bass Trail to check some archaeological and historical sites for the park.
 And she invited me to come along.
-Neither of us had ever hiked this amazing and rather remote trail, so I could hardly pass up the chance, though I'd miss two final pre-test tech practice sessions.
+Neither of us had ever hiked this amazing and rather remote trail so I could hardly pass up the chance, though I'd miss two final pre-test tech practice sessions.

 But I'm really glad I decided on the hike.
 Here are some photos:

-This is one of the archaeological sites we looked at--granaries used by the Anasazi.
-We also saw the remains of the (William Wallace) Bass Camp, the Ross Wheeler Boat on the rocks above Bass Rapids (abandoned in 1915 by Charles Russell and August Tadje after an unsuccessful attempt at running the river), some agave roasting pits and other evidence of past human residents of the Canyon....
+We also saw the remains of the (William Wallace) Bass Camp, the Ross Wheeler Boat on the rocks above Bass Rapids (abandoned in 1915 by Charles Russell and August Tadje after an unsuccessful attempt at running the river), some agave roasting pit,s and other evidence of past human residents of the Canyon.

 This is a view from the Esplanade, 1300 vertical feet and a 1.3-mile hike below the South Rim.
 The Esplanade in this area is covered with vegetation, whereas in other parts of the Canyon it's nothing but rock.
-Here, we cached a couple of gallons of water where we'd camp on our return trip to the rim....
+Here, we cached a couple of gallons of water where we'd camp on our return trip to the rim...

 By the time we got to the Tonto platform and below, we were starting to roast, but we knew the river was getting closer.

-This was our first view of the Colorado River below, which we couldn't see or hear until we were less than a quarter mile from the point where we scrambled a couple hundred feet down to the beach over some VERY hot rocks...
+This was our first view of the Colorado River below, which we couldn't see or hear until we were less than a quarter mile from the point where we scrambled a couple hundred feet down to the beach over some very hot rocks...

-And this is the old and somewhat battered Ross Wheeler boat on the rocks above Bass Rapids....
+And this is the old and somewhat battered Ross Wheeler boat on the rocks above Bass Rapids...

 For a trip report and more photos, see: Hiking Grand Canyon's South Bass Trail.

-Ummm ... so, I guess that brings my blog up to date for now.
+Um... so, I guess that brings my blog up to date for now.
 And now I'm off to find a needle and thread to attempt to sew my Rock Rescue Tech patch onto my uniform shirt.
 (Yay! just one more time.)